Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/installation/migratingfrommlapi.md

 ### Scene Management changes

 The scene management had some changes unifying the way users uses it.
-First, it is now under the `NetworkManager` Singleton.
+First, it's now under the `NetworkManager` Singleton.
 Consequently, you directly access it by:

 ```csharp
 var sceneManager = NetworkManager.Singleton.SceneManager;